-A fully supported four-day ride on the C&O Canal.
-Join us as we begin in Cumberland, MD and ride to Mile Marker 0 in Washington, DC.
-184.5 miles of no hills, no headwinds and no cars.
-Plenty of food, lots of support, ride at your own pace, well organized.
-This is the 36th annual benefit ride for San Mar Family and Community Services, a 501(c)3 nonprofit that maintains national accreditation and has provided services to children, families, and the community every day since November 8, 1883!
+A fully supported four-day ride on the C&O Canal!
+Join us for a family-friendly cycling adventure from Cumberland, MD to Mile Marker 0 in Washington, DC.
+184.5 miles of no hills, no headwinds, and no cars.
+Plenty of food, lots of support, ride at your own pace, and well organized.
+This is the 39th annual benefit ride for San Mar Family and Community Services, a 501(c)3 nonprofit that maintains national accreditation and has provided services to children, families, and the community every day since November 8, 1883!
 Learn more about our important work online at sanmarhope.org.

 THE RIDE INCLUDES

-- Transportation by charter bus to the start of the C&O Canal.
+- Transportation by charter bus from Boonsboro, MD to the start of the C&O Canal in Cumberland, MD

-- Free parking for your vehicle throughout the event.
+- Free parking for your vehicle throughout the event at the San Mar campus

 Schedule

-Join this popular four-day tour, or just ride for the weekend.
-Either choice starts on the morning of Saturday, July 8th when charter buses transport the entire group to Cumberland for the start of this great adventure.
-We also support an option to get a taste by joining us for a single day on Sunday, July 9th, beginning in Williamsport, MD.
-Please contact us for details and register by June 30 if selecting this option.
-In any case, be warned… this event may become habit forming!
+Ride the entire length of the C&O Canal in our four-day tour, or join us for the weekend portion only.
+Either choice starts on the morning of Saturday, July 12th when charter buses transport the entire group from Boonsboro to Cumberland for the start of this great adventure.
+And be warned… this event may become habit forming!

 A fully supported ride from Cumberland, MD to Georgetown, DC | 184.5 miles